 If you have been injured, you may wonder what you can do to help your case.
-At the Rinehardt Law Firm of Mansfield-Columbus, we know that the most important thing you can do is get as much evidence as possible.
+At the Rinehardt Injury Attorneys of Mansfield-Columbus, we know that the most important thing you can do is get as much evidence as possible.
 To protect your rights, you should do everything possible to keep a record of how the accident happened and what injuries you suffered.

 The key is to get evidence that will prove that someone else was at fault and how badly you were hurt.